-Peggy Blumenthal, senior counselor to the president of International Education has suggested that during certain periods in our history, international enrollment seems to have been dominated by one or two countries and that even though China and Saudi Arabia are the dominant countries now, in the future countries like Vietnam, Turkey, Indonesia, and Brazil are likely to show sharp increases.
-In fact, Vietnam was one of only five countries to show double-digit growth in enrollment from 2009/2010 to 2010/2011 with a 13.5% increase.
-Even though the number of students from these countries has grown in the last several years, China is the leading country of origin for international students in the United States.
-In the 2010-11 academic year, Chinese international students topped the charts with 157,558 students, an increase of almost 30,000 students from the previous year.
-The number of first time enrollers from China is growing at a remarkable rate, increasing 23.3% from 2010 to 2011.
-In fact, for six years in a row the number of Chinese students coming to study in the U.S. has increased by double-digits.
-Two related factors contributing to this sharp increase in the enrollment of
+U.S. enrollment from 2009/2010 to 2010/2011 with a 13.5% increase.18 Even though the number of students from these countries has grown in the last several years, China continues to be the leading nation of origin for international students in the United States.19 In the 2010-11 academic year, Chinese international students topped the charts with 157,558 students, an increase of almost 30,000 students from the previous year.20 The number of first-time enrollees from China is growing at a remarkable rate, increasing 23.3% from 2010 to 2011.21 For six years in a row the number of Chinese students coming to study in the U.S. has increased by double-digits.22 Two related factors that contribute to this steady increase in the enrollment of Chinese students are: (1) the U.S. economy slumping over the past five-years23 and, (2) inversely, the improvement in the Chinese economy, such that more Chinese families are able to afford the cost of higher education in the U.S.24